sourcegraph/handbook/content/departments/cloud/index.md

 ### FAQ: How do I generate a password reset link for customer admin?

-> For #cloud engineers, run `mg reset-customer-password -email <>` and it will generate a 1password share link for you.
+> For #cloud engineers, run `mi reset-customer-password -email <>` and it will generate a 1password share link for you.

 The password reset link expires after 24h, so it's quite common that CE would have to generate a new link during the initial hand-off process.